Planning a Show

 You've put work into planning your show.
 Now make sure your audience shows up to watch.
 This starts well in advance of your first livestream, and can make all the difference in whether you generate any sales in your Live Shopping streams.

-We've put together a guide on building a promotion plan and collected some detailed tips and best practices for promoting your show on a variety of social networks.
+We've put together a and collected some detailed tips and best practices for .